gurjot06oct/Cplusplus/11 OOPS/Classes Objects/04 Friend Function/03 Properties.md

 int main() {
     FriendA alice;
     FriendB bob;
-    bob.displayFriendAID(alice); // No compiler error here
+    bob.displayFriendAID(alice); // Compiler Error!
+FriendA's member 'info' is private and cannot be accessed by FriendB alice.displayFriendBInfo(bob);  // No compiler error here
-    alice.displayFriendBInfo(bob); // Compiler Error!
-FriendB's member 'info' is private and cannot be accessed by FriendA return 0;
+    return 0;
 }
 ```

 - In the `main` function, objects of classes `FriendA` (Alice) and `FriendB` (Bob) are created.
-- `bob.displayFriendAID(alice);` demonstrates accessing the ID of FriendA using an object of class `FriendB`.
+- `bob.displayFriendAID(alice);` attempts to access ID held by FriendA using an object of class `FriendB`, resulting in a compiler error due to the private accessibility of `friendAID` in class `FriendA`.
-- `alice.displayFriendBInfo(bob);` attempts to access information held by FriendB using an object of class `FriendA`, resulting in a compiler error due to the private accessibility of `info` in class `FriendB`.
+- `alice.displayFriendBInfo(bob);` demonstrates accessing the information held by FriendB using an object of class `FriendA`.

-In this example, `class FriendA` has a member function `displayFriendAID()` that tries to access the private member `y` of `class B` using a `class FriendB` object.
-However, because `class FriendA` is not declared as a friend of `class FriendB`, it cannot access its private members.
-This demonstrates that friendship is not mutual, and even though `class FriendB` is a friend of `class FriendA`, the reverse is not automatically true.
+In this example, `class FriendB` has a member function `displayFriendAID()` that tries to access the private member of `class FriendA` using a `class FriendB` object.
+However, because `class FriendB` is not declared as a friend of `class FriendA`, it cannot access its private members.
+This demonstrates that friendship is not mutual, and even though `class FriendA` is a friend of `class FriendB`, the reverse is not automatically true.

 ## **Friendship is not Inherited:**